 Ecological function: disturbance-adapted colonizer of bare ground; food for wildlife.

-History: Although native to North America, Acalypha virginica is typically considered weedy.
+History/human uses: Acalypha is derived from "Acalepha" the Greek word for nettle while virginica indicates that the type specimen was found in Virginia.
 The plant was used medicinally by the Cherokee for treatment of kidney and urinary tract ailments.